-Card experts in Southern California have verified the legitimacy — and a total value of possibly more than $1 million— of seven identical Ty Cobb cards from the printing period of 1909 to 1911.
-Before the find, about 15 were known to still exist.
+Card experts in Southern California said Wednesday that they have verified the legitimacy — and seven-figure total value — of seven identical Ty Cobb cards from the printing period of 1909 to 1911.
+Before the recent find, there were only about 15 known to still exist.

 Joe Orlando, the president of Professional Sports Authenticator in Newport Beach, Calif., who verified the find, said it is "spectacular" and "miraculous" to have come across such a cache.

-"I am not sure if any other baseball card find is more remarkable than this new discovery," Orlando said.
+"I am not sure if any other baseball card find is more remarkable than this new discovery," Orlando said in a statement.

-The anonymous family discovered the cards in a neglected paper bag at the run-down house of a deceased great-grandfather has asked to remain anonymous.
+The family who discovered the cards in a neglected paper bag at the run-down house of a deceased great-grandfather has asked to remain anonymous.

 They say on the back "TY COBB — KING OF THE SMOKING TOBACCO WORLD" in green ink.